Uddhav Thackeray 'backstabbed' BJP, but got befitting reply: Nadda | Politics

 One should understand that in politics, power goes only towards the truth, he said, adding that the ''unnatural alliance'' (MVA) did not last long.

-''Thackeray for the greed of power backstabbed the BJP and supported those against whom former RSS Sarsanghchalak Balasaheb Deoras fought all his life,'' Nadda claimed.
+''Thackeray for the greed of power backstabbed the BJP and supported those against whom the former RSS sarsanghchalak Balasaheb Deoras had fought for the entire life,'' Nadda said.

-He asked the BJP workers whether such people should be forgiven.
-Thackeray compromised with his ideology for the sake of power and his government stopped the Ganesh Utsav and Dahi Handi programmes, he claimed.
-Nadda further said Thackeray hurt the cultural sentiments of Maharashtra and stood with people who refused to understand the importance of the Indian culture in politics.
-But, they have got a ''befitting reply'' for everyone to see and a new government has been formed under the leadership of Eknath Shinde and Devendra Fadnavis, he said.
-Nadda said Shinde and Fadnavis were taking Maharashtra towards development.
-He also targeted Thackeray over the incident of alleged lynching of three persons in Palghar district in April 2020.

-Nadda also referred to the BJP as 'DBT', facilitating ''direct benefit transfer'' (to people), and claimed the MVA was into ''dealership-brokerage-transfer''.
-He also said that Prime Minister Narendra Modi has empowered women and farmers in the country with several welfare schemes.
+Further targeting the MVA, he claimed ''three shops of corruption'' had opened in Maharashtra, an apparent reference to MVA constituents Shiv Sena (UBT), NCP, and Congress.

-Nadda said he will do his best to strengthen the BJP, right from Kashmir to Kanyakumari (north to south) and from Kutch to Cuttack (west to east), but it will start from Chandrapur district.
+Nadda said he would strengthen the BJP from Kashmir to Kanyakumari (north to south) and from Kutch to Cuttack (west to east), but it will start from Chandrapur district.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)